 1. Load a background image.
 2. Load a foreground image.
 3. Mask out unwanted portion of the foreground image using wide range of masking tools.
 4. Smoothen the edges with smoothen tool inside the app, if required.
 5. Move, Scale, Resize, Rotate, Flip the foreground to place it on the right location on the background image.
 6. Adjust the colors/exposure/contrast/hue/saturation etc. of the foreground and the background images if required to match both the images in terms of colors.
 7. You are done!
 Save the blended image to the photo library at full resolution or share it on Facebook and Twitter.

 You can also use this tool to do serious photo editing tasks like blending textures or overlaying borders or to do double exposure with adjustable transparency and 18 blending modes.

 You can even drop a shadow of the foreground onto the background.
-(Only on iPhone 4S and above).

 Street iPhoneography is my favourite genre but it rarely gives me the opportunity to process in my preferred painterly / texture blended style.
 ‘Mrs Whistler?’ gave me an opportunity to combine both genres in a single image.

 To achieve a realistic freelensing / lensbaby effect through iPhoneography apps you have to define the focal plane and unfocus in a gradual way – not blur.
 This process looks at an alternative to my first freelensing workflow.

 This textured painterly floral iPhoneography image has raised the question, ‘Is it a painting or is it a photograph?’
 For this style of edit, my preferred style for still life images, that is the ultimate accolade.

 Textured painterly floral iPhoneography image.
 Although my floral images follow quite a tight workflow at the moment, I wanted to share a couple of learning points I took away from this piece of iPhoneography.